 To the north-east of St. Sophia Cathedral we will come to St Michael square with an eponymous cathedral also called the Golden Domed, and you will quickly find out why.
 It was also built in the middle ages and then destroyed during the early years of communist rule.
 It sits on a bluff with an old park and a beautiful bird-eye view of the river, islands, and the remaining city with the neighbouring towns and villages.

-From there you can descend on Kiev’s cable tram also known as funicular that was built in 1905 and runs to the present day or you can walk to St. Andrew Descent with a beautiful baroque church on top of it.
-It’s a favourite street of all Kievits.
+From there you can descend on Kyiv’s cable tram also known as funicular that was built in 1905 and runs to the present day or you can walk to St. Andrew Descent with a beautiful baroque church on top of it.
+It’s a favourite street of all Kyivits.
 It’s famous for its art and souvenir market, stylish cafes and restaurants, theatre and museums.

 Mikhail Bulgakov a famous local writer who authored Master and Margarita lived in house #13.
 Today it’s one of the world’s top literary museum dedicated to Bulgakov and his heritage.
 The cobble-stoned street will take you down to Podol area where the time seems to stand still.